How much will my family pay in estate taxes?

 The above being stated, in a general sense, irrevocable trusts can provide a solution in many cases.
 Generation-skipping trusts, grantor retained annuity trusts, charitable lead trusts, and qualified personal residence trusts are some of the devices that can be used to lessen the death tax burden.

-If you are ready to set up a consultation, we can be reached by phone at 775-823-9455.
+If you are ready to set up a consultation with an estate attorney, the Anderson, Dorn & Rader Ltd. office can be reached by phone at 775-823-9455.
 We also have a contact form on this website that you can use if you would prefer to send us a message.